rcarver/config/doc/PATTERNS.md

 ## Important qualities

-Patterns have many important qualities.
+Patterns have several important qualities.
 Understanding the design philosophy will help you write your own.

 ## Idempotency